 BETTER LEVER, A TRANSMISSION SHIFT LEVER FOR H-D BIG TWIN EVO AND TWIN CAM, BOTH 5 AND 6 SPEED BIKES

-The Better Lever CONCEPT, a less expensive repair and a more durable replacement part.
+The Better Lever CONCEPT, a less expensive repair with a more durable replacement part.

 The Better Lever is delivered to you with a machined finish.
 THE LEVERS SHOWN IN THE PAGE HEADINGS HAVE BEEN POLISHED ON A BENCH WHEEL.